 As mentioned above, PoE PDs are PoE devices that can get powered in a PoE network system.
 The common PoE PDs include numerous terminal devices such as IP phones, IP cameras, wireless access points (WAPs), etc. The PoE PSE, which supplies power, however, is limited to fewer products when comparing PoE PD vs PSE.
 The main PSE types in use today are PoE switch, PoE injector, PoE NVR, and PoE media converter.
 The concrete PoE PSE type in a network is chosen based on the infrastructure and the number of PDs which will be connected to.
 In addition, PoE splitter is also commonly used as an intermediary device to supply power in the PoE network even though it does not belong to the PoE PSE device.

-PoE network switch or Power over Ethernet switch is a network switch that has PoE injection built-in.
-Therefore it can transmit both data and power over one Ethernet cable to the PD directly connected to it.
+PoE Switch: PoE network switch is a network switch that has PoE injection built-in.
+Therefore, it can transmit both data and power over one Ethernet cable to the PD directly connected to it.
 Learn more about PoE switch at What Is a PoE Switch and How Does It Work?

-PoE NVR, short for PoE network video recorder, is an NVR that has PoE injection built-in.
-Mostly used in the IP video surveillance system, it is responsible to encode and process the video data at the IP video cameras, and record it for storage and remote viewing.
-Like a PoE switch, PoE NVR can also deliver power to IP video cameras through Ethernet cables, simplifying the cabling and installation of PoE-based wired surveillance cameras.
+PoE NVR(PoE network video recorder): PoE NVR has PoE injection built-in.
+Mostly used in the IP video surveillance system, it is responsible for encoding and processing the video data on IP video cameras, and recording it for storage and remote viewing.
+PoE NVR can also deliver power to IP video cameras through Ethernet cables.
+Learn more here: Setting Up NVR for IP Cameras with or Without PoE Switch?

-PoE media converter is a device that not only connects fiber cabling to copper network but also provides PoE power to PoE compliant devices such as IP cameras and VoIP phones.
-It is an ideal way to extend network distances over fiber optic cabling to PoE PDs.
-Learn more about PoE media converter at Understanding Power Over Ethernet (PoE) Media Converter.
+PoE Media Converter: PoE media converter is a device that not only connects fiber cabling to a copper network but also provides PoE power to PoE PD such as IP cameras and VoIP phones.
+Learn more at Understanding Power Over Ethernet (PoE) Media Converter.

+Yes.
 As we know, the PoE switch restricts Ethernet cable distances to 100m.
 Then how do we get beyond the 100m limit?
 A PoE media converter is an ideal product to overcome the distance challenge by offering a copper to fiber connectivity solution and acts as the PoE PSE on the copper side to power up PDs at the same time.

-Note that the PoE media converter is not a networking device, so a non-PoE network switch is needed in the network.
-Then a PoE media converter can combine data and power on the Ethernet cable to the PD.
+No, you can't.
 PoE splitters and PoE injectors are two types of PoE devices that confuse people a lot.
 As mentioned above, PoE injectors are used with non-PoE switches to power terminal PoE devices.
 PoE splitters, on the contrary, are used with PoE PSE and separate the data and power onto two different cables for non-PoE devices.
-The following figure illustrates two common applications of the PoE splitter:
+The following figure illustrates common applications of the PoE splitter and PoE injector:

 Power over Ethernet (PoE) technology is expected to expand in the future due to the demand for ease of installation and newly ratified standards designed to support more smart devices.
 Therefore, it is necessary for us to have a better understanding of all the above PoE PSE devices and the PoE splitter, especially when we need to select and buy products for building up PoE networks.